pipe/webcam/README.md

    (recent Rasberian versions allow you to put a wpa_supplicant.conf in /boot so it can connect up on first boot)
 4. install and config software
-   * see pibits/installSteps.txt
+   * see installSteps.txt
 5. reboot

-## Hosting
+## Hosting - none
-There are multiple options for hosting the necessary (static) web pages.
-The easiest is to fork this repo to your own github account then use 'settings' on github to enable github-pages for the docs directory of the repo.

-Other alternatives include S3, your own server etc....
-Whatever you do you'll need to serve from https for the camera to work.
+This is the |pipe| magic - the web interface is stored on your pi but protected so only you and people you lend access to can see it.
+You can edit the docs/index.html file to change the behaviour.

 ## Testing:
-You should see a QR code on the TFT screen - claim it using the claim.html page it should browse to webcam.html and auto connect you.
+* You should see a QR code on the TFT screen -
+* Scan it with a qr code reader on your android phone.
+* Or you can use https://pi.pe/p/scan.html in chrome
+* The devices should pair and take you to the webcam interface

 ## Lending:
 If you want to access the webcam from a different computer or android phone, you can do a lend/borrow transaction.

-* On the device you used to claim the pi, browse to lend.html
+* On the device you used to claim the pi, browse to https://pi.pe/p/index.html
+* Select lend your device
-* On the new device you want to add, browse to borrow.html
+* Select the period you want to lend access for
-* Use the lend page to scan the QR shown on the borrow page.
+* Have the other android user scan the resulting QR
-* Now select the picam you want to lend from the pictures. (there will probably be only one).
-* On the new device browse to camera.html and select the picam.

-## Customizing:
-git clone these pages and edit as you see fit.
-If you switch web domains (or wipe chrome's cookies) you will need to re-claim the pi.
-You can do this by re-booting and then press and hold the #17 button on the TFT when asked if you want to factory reset.
-You'll get a new Qr - claim this from the claim.html page in your new domain.
+* They will now have access

 ## Tightening up:
 * check for open ports
 `netstat -lnt`
 -remove associated software or firewall it.
 * other....